Common-Codes/OpenSource-uTube/README.md

 (this may cause issues, such as excessive buffering. also this keeps the original upload quality somehow.)

-If you want to fork this repo, feel free, it's Open Source for a reason.
+If you want to fork this repo, feel free, it's Open Source.

 _See also:_ The original [Wiki](https://github.com/CKStudios2018/OpenSource-uTube/wiki)